MENTAL HEALTH

 AN INTERDISCIPLINARY COOPERATION PROJECT

-The project is a cooperation project between the Witten Institute for Family Business (WIFU) and the Chair of Clinical Psychology and Psychotherapy III of the Faculty of Health at Witten/Herdecke University.
-The research team is made up of Prof. Dr. Tom Rüsen, CEO of the WIFU Foundation and Managing Director of the WIFU, Prof. Dr. Heiko Kleve, Chair of Organisation and Development of Business Families and Academic Director of WIFU, Prof. Dr. Christina Hunger-Schoppe, Chair of Clinical Psychology and Psychotherapy III, specialising in systemic as well as family therapy, University of Witten/Herdecke, and PhD student Johanna Wichmann, M.Sc., Clinical Psychology & Psychotherapy.
+The project is a cooperation between the Witten Institute for Family Business (WIFU) and the Chair of Clinical Psychology and Psychotherapy III of the Faculty of Health at Witten/Herdecke University.
+The research team is made up of Prof. Dr. Tom Rüsen, Chairman of the WIFU Foundation, Prof. Dr. Heiko Kleve, Chair of Organization and Development of Business Families and Managing and Academic Director of WIFU, Prof. Dr. Christina Hunger-Schoppe, Chair of Clinical Psychology and Psychotherapy III, specializing in Systemic and Family Therapy, Witten/Herdecke University, Magdalena Wendt, M.Sc, M.A., clinical psychologist, mediator and research assistant in the research project, and Philipp Wichelhaus, M.A., family therapist, child and adolescent psychotherapist (retired) and research assistant in the research project.

 Duration: since September 2022